OliGanguly/MongoWorld/README.md

 ## Mongo vs mongod
 "mongo" is a command line shell that connects to a specific instance of mongod.

-"mongod" ->Mongo Daemon its basically the host process for the database, which performs all operations, its actuall adatabase.
+"mongod" ->Mongo Daemon its basically the host process for the database, which performs all operations, its actuall a database.

 ## SQL VS MONGODB
 Database -> Tables -> Records